melionel/pagetrans/README.md

 - **Translation Indicator**: Shows a globe icon next to translated text (can be disabled)
 - **Parallel Translation**: Processes multiple batches simultaneously for faster results (configurable)
 - **Progress Feedback**: Popup displays a progress bar and token usage while translating
+- **Save Translated Page**: Download the translated result as a static HTML file for easy sharing

 ## Installation